jeremyfelt/jeremyfelt.com/content/plugins/google-analytics-for-wordpress/readme.txt

 == Frequently Asked Questions ==

-For all frequently asked questions, and their answers, check the [Yoast Knowledge base](http://kb.yoast.com/category/43-google-analytics-for-wordpress).
+For all frequently asked questions, and their answers, check the [MonsterInsights Knowledge base](https://www.monsterinsights.com/docs/).

 == Screenshots ==

 1. Screenshot of the dashboards this plugin generates.
-To get dashboards for custom dimensions, upgrade to [GA by Yoast Premium](https://yoast.com/wordpress/plugins/google-analytics/#utm_source=wporg&utm_medium=readme&utm_campaign=wpgaplugin&utm_content=screenshot).
+To get dashboards for custom dimensions, upgrade to [GA by MonsterInsights Pro](https://www.monsterinsights.com/#utm_source=wporg&utm_medium=readme&utm_campaign=wpgaplugin&utm_content=screenshot).
 2. Screenshot of the general settings panel for this plugin.
-3. Screenshot of the universal settings panel.
-4. Screenshot of the advanced settings panel.
+3. Screenshot of the advanced settings panel.
-5. Screenshot of the account selection drop down.